harimadav/STATIC-WEBSITE-FOR-PORTFOLIO/README.md

+STATIC WEBSITE FOR PORTFOLIO

+COMPANY: CODETECH IT SOLUTIONS

-Personal Portfolio – S HARI SHANKAR
+NAME: S HARI SHANKAR

+DURATION: 4 WEEKS

+MENTOR: NEELA SANTHOSH

 This is my personal portfolio website built as part of my internship at CODTECH IT SOLUTIONS.
 It showcases my skills, projects, education, and contact information in a clean, responsive, and stylish layout.